 OTHER REQUIRED KNOWLEDGE, SKILLS AND ABILITIES:

-Knowledge: Knowledge of the principles, practices and techniques of mental health assessment and treatment including the social, emotional and behavioral aspects of mental illness and substance abuse disorder; knowledge of parenting skills/techniques and child development; knowledge of techniques, tests and procedures employed in evaluating and modifying behavior; knowledge of laws, rules and regulations governing the assessment and treatment of mental health clients; knowledge of clinical manifestations and patterns of substance abuse disorder and associated treatment methods and practices; knowledge of group dynamics and group therapy; knowledge of community health programs and services.
+Knowledge: Knowledge of the principles and practices and techniques of mental health assessment and treatment including the social, emotional and behavioral aspects of mental illness and substance abuse disorder; knowledge of community health programs and services; knowledge of techniques, tests and procedures employed in evaluating and modifying behavior; knowledge of laws, rules and regulations governing the assessment and treatment of mental health clients; knowledge of clinical manifestations and patterns of substance abuse disorder and associated treatment methods and practices; knowledge of group dynamics and group therapy.

 Skill: Skill in the use of computerized medical systems; skill in the use of standard office software.

 Ability: Ability to understand and effectively apply the concepts and practices of a trauma-informed philosophy in performing the work.
 Ability to work within strong professional ethics and rules of confidentiality to provide effective assessment and treatment of a variety of mental health disorders.
-Ability to work with consumers and interdisciplinary teams to develop an effective service plan; ability to write and maintain timely and cogent progress notes, service plans, reports and other professional documents; ability to maintain a strong service orientation; ability to meet minimum client service productivity requirements as may be set by the Agency; ability to organize and execute work effectively under the pressure of time-sensitive deadlines; ability to speak before groups of various sizes; ability to work with grace and good humor under pressure; ability to work cooperatively with other departments; ability to communicate effectively, both orally and in writing and within Sanctuary Model guidelines; ability to establish and maintain harmonious work relationships with co-workers at all levels of the organization, consultants, contractors, community partners, and consumers.
+Ability to work with consumers to develop an effective service plan; ability to write and maintain timely and cogent progress notes, service plans, reports and other professional documents; ability to maintain a strong service orientation; ability to organize and execute work effectively under the pressure of time-sensitive deadlines; ability to speak before groups of various sizes; ability to work with grace and good humor under pressure; ability to work cooperatively with other departments; ability to communicate effectively, both orally and in writing, within Sanctuary Model guidelines; ability to establish and maintain harmonious work relationships with co-workers at all levels of the organization, consultants, contractors, community partners, and consumers.

 The Mental Health Specialist must have the ability to quickly assess and respond to concerns related to interpersonal and environmental safety.
 While performing the essential duties of this position, the employee is regularly required to use office automation including computer and phone system that requires fine manipulation, grasping, typing and reaching.
 The employee may be required to sit or stand for several hours at a time, depending on environment and need.
 This position may occasionally be required to lift up to twenty (20) pounds, and to kneel, reach, bend or squat while in the office or in the community.
-The employee should possess a valid driver's license for vehicle travel between business offices in order to attend required meetings and/or trainings (a reliable alternate mode of transportation may suffice).
+The employee should possess a valid driver's license for vehicle travel between business offices in order to attend required meetings and/or trainings.
 This employee must be approved to provide transportation for clients using agency vehicles.

-Work is performed in a variety of settings, often in a clinic office environment, but may also be performed in schools, homes, community settings and other agency stakeholder facilities.
+Work is performed in a variety of settings, including office environment, community settings and other agency stakeholder facilities.
 The office environment is typically with moderate stimuli and may often result in exposure to increased sensory experiences.
 Community settings, such as residence, schools, police precincts, respite facilities, hospitals and other public spaces may pose additional risks or discomforts which require safety precautions.
 Universal Precautions and remaining alert to environment are critical to address the potential for violent behavior, safety concerns, biohazards, noise and contaminants.